How to select the right silent auction technology?

 It’s one thing raising money, it’s another actually collecting it.
 Making the payment collection seamless will enhance your donor experience and make the night even more enjoyable.

-We hope you’ve found this helpful and if you have any questions, don’t hesitate to get in touch as we would be delighted to help you in your decision making.
+We hope you’ve found this helpful and if you have any questions, please don’t hesitate to get in touch as we would be delighted to help you in your decision making.